MicrosoftDocs/azure-docs/articles/data-factory/data-factory-data-movement-activities.md

 ### Copy data between an on-premises data store and a cloud data store
-To securely move data between on-premises data stores behind your corporate firewall and a cloud data store, you need to install Data Management Gateway on your on-premises machine.
+To securely move data between an on-premises data store behind your corporate firewall and a cloud data store, you need to install Data Management Gateway on your on-premises machine.
 Data Management Gateway is an agent that enables hybrid data movement and processing.
 You can install it on the same machine as the data store itself, or on a separate machine that has access to the data store.

 In this scenario, Data Management Gateway performs the serialization/deserialization, compression/decompression, column mapping, and type conversion.
-In this case, data does not flow through the Azure Data Factory service.
-Data Management Gateway directly writes the data to the destination store.
+Data does not flow through the Azure Data Factory service.
+Instead, Data Management Gateway directly writes the data to the destination store.

 ![On-premises-to-cloud copy](./media/data-factory-data-movement-activities/onprem-to-cloud.png)

 See [Move data between on-premises and cloud data stores](data-factory-move-data-between-onprem-and-cloud.md) for an introduction and walkthrough.
 See [Data Management Gateway](data-factory-data-management-gateway.md) for detailed information about this agent.

-You can also move data from/to supported data stores that are hosted on Azure IaaS virtual machines by using Data Management Gateway.
+You can also move data from/to supported data stores that are hosted on Azure IaaS virtual machines (VMs) by using Data Management Gateway.
 In this case, you can install Data Management Gateway on the same VM as the data store itself, or on a separate VM that has access to the data store.

 ## Supported data stores and formats
-Copy Activity copies data from a **source** data store to a **sink** data store.
+Copy Activity copies data from a source data store to a sink data store.
 Data Factory supports the following data stores.
 Data from any source can be written to any sink.
-Click a data store to learn how to copy data from and to that store.
+Click a data store to learn how to copy data to and from that store.

 Category | Data store | Supported as a source | Supported as a sink :------- | :--------- | :------------------ | :-----------------